-Learning how to write well for college is fundamentally the most challenging dilemma students will face when transitioning from high school to the university.
+Learning how to write well for college is fundamentally the most challenging dilemma students will face, in my experience.
+Academic writing in high school vs. college differ in key aspects.
+Let’s talk about how your writing must change when transitioning from high school to the university.

-The night before a deadline, some high school students could be found procrastinating instead of re-reading their copy of Kesey’s One Who Flew Over the Cuckoo’s Nest.
-It is a very common urge to put off the high school essay–and it can be a very easy thing to pull off.
 We get it.
+The night before a deadline, some high school students procrastinate instead of re-reading their copy of One Who Flew Over the Cuckoo’s Nest.
+It is a very common urge, to put off the high school essay–and it can be a very easy thing to pull off.